vt-tlos-pathways/pathways-docs/option1.md

 ## Configure Competency Threshold

-Once an assignment is selected under Option #1, you are able to set the threshold scores for the three Pathways levels that are based the final point total of the assignment. :one:
+Once an assignment is selected under Option #1, you are able to set the threshold scores for the three Pathways levels that are based on the final point total of the assignment. :one:

 The sliders reflect the total points, and will always move in concert with one another to guarantee that all three levels always are accounted for.
 Minimums are *inclusive* of the number shown.
 The left slider :two: sets the minimum score for **Competent**.
 The right slider :three: sets the minimum score for **Advanced Competency**.
 The three levels are then indicated by the bar below. :four: